 We believe Rand's salaries, bonuses and the Profit Sharing Plan create an appropriate focus on long-term objectives and promote NEO retention.
-The terms of the SBA's license for Rand's SBIC subsidiary require it to maintain a profit sharing plan that provides for payment of the designated percentages of the net realized capital gains (net of all unrealized capital losses and unrealized depreciation) of the SBIC that are provided for in the Profit Sharing Plan to our NEOs.
+The terms of the SBA's license for Rand's SBIC subsidiary require it to maintain a profit sharing plan that provides for payment to the NEOs of the designated percentages of the net realized capital gains (net of all unrealized capital losses and unrealized depreciation) of the SBIC that are provided for in the Profit Sharing Plan.
 The Compensation Committee does not have discretion to change the amounts due under the Profit Sharing Plan.

-Under the Profit Sharing Plan, Rand pays its NEOs cumulative profit sharing payments equal to 12% of realized capital gains of Rand SBIC, net of realized capital losses and unrealized depreciation of Rand SBIC, for each fiscal year of Rand SBIC, computed in accordance with the Profit Sharing Plan and Rand's interpretation of the Profit Sharing Plan.
+Under the Profit Sharing Plan, Rand pays its NEOs cumulative profit sharing payments equal to 12% of realized capital gains of Rand SBIC, net of realized capital losses and unrealized depreciation of Rand SBIC, for each fiscal year of Rand SBIC, computed in accordance with the Profit Sharing Plan.